The Kingdom of the "Big Water"

 That is not necessary, you can buy it before you enter.

-Yes, it is best to take the first flight in the morning and the last one in the afternoon and have a guide waiting for you at the airport to go straight to the park.
+Yes, you can take Iguazú Falls tours from Buenos Aires.
+It is best to take the first flight in the morning and the last one in the afternoon and have a guide waiting for you at the airport to go straight to the park.
 It’s recommended to travel without luggage to go directly to the park and enjoy nature as much as possible.

 Iguazu means big water in Guarani, which is a fitting name for the deafening roar this beast of a natural waterfall showcases.
 In fact, it is something very akin to ‘magic’—and it should be because the Falls are one of the Seven Natural Wonders of the World and a UNESCO World Heritage site.

-Iguazu Falls are shared by three countries: Paraguay, Brazil, and Argentina.
-Both Brazil and Argentina have National Parks devoted to them, and they are sufficiently different in character to each merit a visit.
-Iguazu Falls feature 275 waterfalls up to 80 meters high, and one of the most spectacular and colossal is the Devil Throat, a massive drop of turbulent water as you’ve never seen before.
+You can book Iguazú Falls tours from Buenos Aires.
+Puerto Iguazú is the closest city to the Iguazú National Park on the Argentinian side and it is shared by three countries: Paraguay, Brazil, and Argentina.
+Both Brazil and Argentina have National Parks devoted to them, and they are sufficiently different in character to each merit visiting.
+Iguazu Falls features 275 waterfalls up to 80 meters high, and one of the most spectacular and colossal is the Devil Throat, a massive drop of turbulent water as you’ve never seen before.

 Iguazú is a highly popular destination in Argentina and it is easily combined with other regions like Patagonia.
 From Iguazú, you can fly to Buenos Aires, Patagonia, Salta and Jujuy (in the North) and also Río de Janeiro in Brazil.